wt-delacruz/shiny-giggle/README.md

 # shiny-giggle
 This sandbox attempts to evaluate different solutions for a mobile test automation framework.
-The automation driver is Appium (appium.io).
+The automation driver is Appium (appium.io) and the test runner is TestNG.

 # Getting Started: